wncc/learners-space/Machine Learning/Week 4/README.md

 - [Why do we need non-linear activation functions](https://www.youtube.com/watch?v=NkOv_k7r6no&list=PLkDaE6sCZn6Ec-XTbcX1uRg2_u4xOEky0&index=31)<br/> <br/>
 Though, we generally prefer tanh over sigmoid since, both have similar properties, but tanh gives output whose mean can be centralised to 0 and has some other benefits which can be seen in [this](https://www.youtube.com/watch?v=nD5ag-Q1sms&t=405s) video.
 Both of these activation functions, share one disadvantage that the slope tends to 0 when the numbers are very large or very small, thus the process of making improvememts slows down here, the leaky Relu function serves as a benefit in this case as it's slope never collapses.
 However, for practical purposes even relu function works well.
 While using for classification, we prefer the output of the last layer to be between 0 and 1, thus we use L-1 layers with relu activation and the last year with sigmoid activation for good results in a L layer NN.<br/> <br/>
-Refer to [this](https://www.youtube.com/watch?v=G6djH3I0rG0&list=PLreVlKwe2Z0TTN9vNEsMhA2JVswctec2g) playlist to have a good idea about this.
+Refer to [this](https://www.youtube.com/watch?v=G6djH3I0rG0&list=PLreVlKwe2Z0TTN9vNEsMhA2JVswctec2g) playlist to have a good idea about activation functions and their advantages.

 <br/>
 By now, our model has made it's first prediction, but this was with random weights and biases, hence the results were very random, we need to train our model.
 Now, to begin it's training the model must know where it went wrong. thus it needs a function to compute loss.